 Other notable programs: The Oklahoma Cares program was set up with the express purpose of treating breast and cervical cancer in women.

-Eligibility overview: The state expanded Oregon Health Plan (OHP) to cover all low-income adults.
+Eligibility overview: The state expanded the Oregon Health Plan (OHP) to cover all low-income adults.
 (It considered rolling back that expansion in 2017 to cover state budget gaps, but successfully funded the program through a new voter-approved tax on hospitals and health insurers.)
 There are also programs for children, pregnant women and the elderly or disabled.

 Other notable programs: Oregonians enjoy a strong medical marijuana program, as well as mental health and immunization services.
 The Oregon Health Authority has also implemented a recovery and prevention program for abusers of drugs and alcohol, as well as counseling services for people suffering from a gambling addiction.